my1396/Econ-Study/_posts/2024-07-17-Format-Academic-Writing.md

   - The meaning of a number is clear: Alex wears the number 13 jersey.
   - Note that <u>after the first time</u> you define a key term, you will format it normally.

+- Curly vs Straight

+  Recommend to use curly quotation marks because they are more legible.

 **Useful resources**: